 Drone has smooth point-of-interest, follow-me, and tripod modes with a 20-megapixel, one-inch sensor for detailed photos and 4K video.
-Complementing is a 4K 30-magapixel professional camera with zoom lenses, or an actioncam on a flowing gimbal stabilizer, or a 360 camera — or yet another camera for coverage with timed editing and picture-in-picture.
+A second 21-megapixel drone is unobtrusively super quiet and not noticed by people at events.
+(FAA Part 107 certificated) Complementing is a 4K 30-magapixel professional camera with zoom lenses, or an actioncam on a flowing gimbal stabilizer, or a 360 camera — or yet another DSLR camera for coverage with timed editing and picture-in-picture.
 Methods employ external and lavalier mics, flash modifiers, motorized pan and fluid-head tripods, and live broadcast to social media.

 Processing is done with Final Cut Pro effects and Luminar and Pixelmator corrections.
-(No Photoshop fakery — except for obvious whimsical combinations done in Photoshop.)
-Journalism training looks for photos that “tell a story.”
+Current training in Adobe Creative Cloud Photoshop, Illustrator, InDesign, After Effects, Premiere Pro, etc. Journalism training looks for human-interest photos that “tell a story.”
 (Not much time for contests where award winners seem rather mediocre.)
-The news media, not wanting responsibility for a drone, have used my photo/video files shared on events.
+The news media have used my photo/video files shared on events.

 I am selecting some favorites for the galleries on this page.
 Tap on the thumbnails to see larger views.
 Then tap on the image for fuller resolution.
 Framed 19×13 prints can be had for $50.